NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Simplifies each individual subsystem's CAN-Bus implementation
 * Far easier to update CAN-Bus functions system-wide (just download most up-to-date library)
 * Enables every subsystem to have access to all data variables

+### Improved Waterproofing
+* Waterproof connectors
+* Grommets for all wiring to sensors
+* O-rings or other seals for enclosoures

 ### Purchases to Make
 * Better breadboards